 Configuring the IPsec road warrior connection

-- Create a certificate for each road warrior user, see the help topic, Importing and creating certificates.
+- Create a certificate for each road warrior user, see our help topic, Importing and creating certificates.

-- Configure the preshared key for IPsec road warrior, see the help topic, Managing global VPN network settings.
+- Configure the preshared key for IPsec road warrior, see our help topic, Managing global VPN network settings.

 Note: Typically, user specified ID types are used when connecting to non-Smoothwall VPN gateways.
 Refer to your vendor's documentation.